Christopher David LaRoche

 Research overview:

-I study international security and history, with special interests in nuclear security, international institutions, great power politics.
-My research is informed by political theory, my minor PhD field.
+I study international security, with special interests in international institutions, great power politics, and nuclear security.

-This two-year Stanton-funded project will examine the role of institutions and geopolitics in the nuclear escalation control and deterrence regimes of the 20th century, with an eye to the security architecture of the future.
+This two-year Stanton Foundation-funded project examines the role of international institutions security architecture in the nuclear escalation control and deterrence regimes of the 20th century, with an eye to the security architecture of the future.
+Its preliminary argument is that conventional approaches to nuclear control treat nuclear issues in isolate; by looking at their broader institutional and geopolitical contexts, we can better understand their specific functions and limits.

 This project uses psychological distance, a concept developed in psychology and sociology, to critically investigate the microfoundations of international relations.
 Psychological distance redefines "distance" as subjective and multidimensional--we experience entities as temporally, physically, socially, and hypothetically distant.
 This differs from the linear, measurable conception used in international relations research.
 Supported by an EISA exploratory symposium, the project aims to introduce international relations to a psychological distance approach and sketch its value in explaining humanitarianism, nuclear weapons, climate change, migration, and technology.
 With Simon Frankel Pratt, Alena Drieschova, Benjamin Tallis, and Markus Kornprobst.